jessepav/lacygoill-wiki-backup/vim/qf.md

     ['lnum', 'bufnr', 'col', 'pattern', 'valid', 'vcol', 'nr', 'type', 'module', 'text']~ no 'filename' key~

-## What's the only property that a qf entry in Neovim currently misses, compared to Vim?

-    'module'

 ##
 ## What's the 'module'  property of a qf entry?